Ole Miss Rebels football: Johnny Vaught era (1947–1970, 1973)

 The Rebels’ 1962 season is Ole Miss' only undefeated and untied season: 10–0.
 They capped off the season with a victory in the Sugar Bowl, but finished No. 3 in both major polls.
-In 1964, Ole Miss was ranked preseason No. 1 in the Associated Press poll, but finished with a dismal 5–5–1 record at seasons' end.
+In 1964, Ole Miss was ranked preseason No. 1 in the Associated Press poll, but finished with a dismal 5–5–1 record at season's end.

 Vaught also made going to postseason play the norm rather than the exception for the Rebel football program.
 Ole Miss played in 15 consecutive bowl games from 1957 to 1971, a national record at the time.
 In all, Vaught led Ole Miss to 18 bowl games, posting a 10–8 record.
 For his efforts, Vaught was named SEC Coach of the Year six times (1947, 1948, 1954, 1955, 1960, 1962).

 Vaught coached some of the best players in Ole Miss football history. and produced 26 All-America first-teamers.
 He also coached four players who finished in the top five in the Heisman Trophy voting: Conerly in 1947, Charlie Flowers (5th in 1959), Jake Gibbs (3rd in 1960), and Archie Manning (4th in 1969, 3rd in 1970).

 Failing health forced Vaught to resign his position in 1970.
 He was succeeded by Billy Kinard.

 No Ole Miss coach has since matched Vaught's longevity or winning percentage.

 Billy R. Kinard era (1971–1973)

-Billy Kinard, the first Ole Miss alumnus to head up the football program, won 10 games in 1971, fourth-most by a first-year head coach in NCAA Division I history, but was fired after going 5-5 in 1972 and starting the 1973 season 1-2.
+Billy Kinard, the first Ole Miss alumnus to head up the football program, won 10 games in 1971, fourth-most by a first-year head coach in NCAA Division I history, but was fired after going 5–5 in 1972 and starting the 1973 season 1–2.

 Vaught was rehired to finish out the 1973 season, then resigned once again as head coach.
 As of 2022, his final record of 190–61–12 still ranks him in the top 25 winningest coaches in NCAA Division I history.

 Kinard's tenure saw the team's first Black player, 79 years after the team started and a decade after the university admitted its first Black student.
 Ben Williams, a defensive tackle, recruited out of a small school in the Delta region of Mississippi, eventually claimed All-SEC honors and had a long and successful NFL career following his stint at Ole Miss.